gkthiruvathukal/sudoku-solver-teaching-go/README.md

 A Sudoku solver in Go.

-This example is primarily intended to be a *pedagogic* one.
+This example is primarily intended to be a *pedagogical* one.

 Students often struggle to learn recursion.
 So we (@klaeufer and @gkthiruvathukal) got inspired to develop examples that show how to work with recursion.
 In this implementation of Sudoku, we create a recursive solver by recursively *playing* positions and backtracking as needed until a solution is obtained.